Wrangell-St. Elias National Park and Preserve

 Wrangell-St. Elias is the largest unit in the National Park System, and it includes the North American continent’s largest collection of glaciers, as well as the second highest peak, Mt.
 St. Elias.

-The park and preserve is about six times as large as Yellowstone National Park - a pretty amazing stat.
+The park and preserve is about six times as large as Yellowstone National Park – a pretty amazing stat.
 And it is home to glaciers, rivers, mountains, and remnants of human activity like historic mining sites.

 Caribou, moose, and bears roam the coastal spruce forests and lowland bogs, as well as the slopes of Wrangell-St. Elias’s many mountains.
 Marine mammals dwell sea lions and harbor seals feed along the coastline.